santiagosayshey/OMesh/README.md

 - The bash script will attempt to build and move the frontend to the server's volume
 - It will run the compose file and create 3 clients, connected to 1 server each.
 - The testing environment defines a `testing_neighborhood` volume which the servers will use to _automatically_ share public keys.
 You DO NOT need to adjust this volume or manually share public keys!
-- Simply run the following script and everything will be set for you automatically:
+- Simply run the following script and everything will be setup for you automatically:

 ```
 chmod +x deploy.sh